tamakuku/data-science-bootcamp9/Portfolio-Project/Google-Sheets/Brand x Lazada CEM Plan & Performance 2022/README.md

 Brand-x-Lazada-CEM-Plan-&-Performance-2022-with-Google-Sheet

-This project come from my previously work as Store Manager in Data Report path. that have multiples sheet designed tracking for Sales & Traffic performanace from Lazada Shop.
+This project come from my previously work as Store Manager in Data Report path.

+# about Project is designed tracking with multiples sheet for Sales & Traffic performanace from Lazada Shop.

 ## 01 Overview performance by Daily, Monthly in whole Year
 - Content, Sales and Traffic performance